When you reach the end of your rope, tie a knot in it and hang on.

 These are the people who believe that no matter what life throws their way, that they will persist and persevere — eventually attaining their goals and objectives.

-What follows is a short story about persistence that I think everyone will be able to relate with on some level.
+What follows is a short story about persistence that I think everyone will be able to relate to on some level.
 I hope it inspires and moves you to action.

 A Short Story: How to Persist and Persevere